evetion/SpaceLiDAR.jl/docs/src/tutorial/installation.md

 # Installation
-Use the Julia built in package manager:
+Use the Julia built-in package manager:
 ```julia
 ] add SpaceLiDAR
 ```